yerlan2/Advanced-DBMS-Project/README.md

 2. What if an account wants to register on the site, but his email address is already registered?

 First, the account can use a password to log in to their account.
 If it doesn't remember, the account can log into their account using the "forgot password" feature.
 Then a message about account recovery is sent to the client's email address.
-After confirming the ownership of the mail, the account can change the password and other data on the site
+After confirming the ownership of the mail, the account can change the password and other data on the site.

 3. How does an account log in to the site?